 As a specialist Performing Arts School, students have a wide range of opportunities to take part in the arts.
 We have Arts Mark Gold, in recognition of our Outstanding provision in the Arts.
-All students study Music, Drama and Dance at Key Stage 3 and are able to take these subjects in Key Stage 4.
+All students study Music, Drama and Dance at Key Stage 3 and are able to take all three of these subjects in Key Stage 4 if they wish: GCSE Music [Ms Blyth], GCSE Dance [Ms Monk] and the BTEC in Acting [Mr Eagles/Mr McCulley].
 Our talented students excel and many go onto professional careers in the arts.
 Students have access to our fully rigged technical suite, dance studio, drama studio, performance theatre, music studio with Apple Mac computers and outdoor ampitheatre.
 We also have strong links with local professional companies and theatres, including the RSC and Palace Theatre.

-This year, students have performed in the Shakespeare Schools' Fesitval at a professional theatre, the National Schools' Dance Competition in Birmingham, and they performed both the musical, The Wizard of Oz and Oscar Wilde's The Importance of Being Earnest; not to mention many, many more musical and dance showcases at school events!
+This year, students have performed in the Shakespeare Schools' Fesitval at a professional theatre, the National Schools' Dance Competition in Birmingham, and they performed both Oliver the Musical and Oscar Wilde's The Importance of Being Earnest; not to mention many, many more musical and dance showcases at school events!

 Recent Henley-in-Arden School alumnus Connor Ball (far right)